bboozzoo/snap-fedora-base/README.md

 This repository contains tools for building a Fedora (currently F29) Base Snap

+# Installation

+Currently the snap is only published to the `edge` channel so it is *not* installed as an automatic dependency of application snaps.
+To install it manually run: `sudo snap install --edge fedora29`.

+Note that installing it doesn't mean you can run it.
+Base snaps don't expose any applications to the host.
+They are only used as execution environments of *other* snaps that explicitly choose to use them, see the FAQ for more details.

 # FAQ

 ## Q: What is a base snap?